ppy/osu-wiki/news/2024/2024-12-21-new-featured-artist-anamanaguchi.md

 Enough words.
 There are **9** tracks on [**Anamanaguchi**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/454), each of whose greatness speaks for itself.

-For those who prefer completed maps over templates, take a glance at what's already here in osu!:
+For those who prefer completed maps over templates, take a glance at what's already here on osu!:

 <div align="center">
     <video width="95%" controls>